-Making headway on the alignment issue arguably requires a number of understandings
+Making headway on the alignment issue arguably requires a number of understandings:

 - That detailed, timely and accurate information will be required as the bedrock for formulating plans for action.
-This covers skills foresight exercises, employers' assessments of skill needs, other conventional sources of LMI, analysis of online job advertisements and further particulars (see the work of Nesta on this), and workplace studies of changing work organisation and skill usage. - 2.
+This covers skills foresight exercises, employers' assessments of skill needs, other conventional sources of LMI, analysis of online job advertisements and further particulars (see the work of Nesta on this), and workplace studies of changing work organisation and skill usage (here the new Scottish Centre for Workplace Transformation may have a role to play). - 2.
 That alignment requires cooperation (and in many instances co-production) between a range of bodies (SFC, SDS, ESB, and whatever replaces SQA in relation to making sure qualifications are up to date). - 3.
 Better alignment also requires close communication, cooperation and co-production between education and training providers and employers, and institutional mechanisms to facilitate this. - 4.
 That alignment sometimes requires the mediation of competing demands and the allocation of scarce resources between those interests. - 5.
 That the timescales involved in higher levels of initial E&T are relatively lengthy and that therefore 'agility' is not always going to be easy to deliver. - 6.
 That changing the structure/shape of the provision offer at national and local levels is dependent upon changing the long-term structure of student demand and subject choice.